Christine Morton-Shaw: Background

 Christine Morton-Shaw grew up in Blackburn, England where she reportedly had several spooky or supernatural experiences.
 She later moved to Sheffield, England to study at university, later gaining a master's degree (MA) in Creative Writing from Sheffield Hallam University.
 Before this, she had already had several children's picturebooks published, starting with her debut The Pig that Barked (illustrated by Angie Sage, who shares Morton-Shaw's agent and publisher).

-After success with several picturebook titles, Morton-Shaw's career took a turn in 2003, when she signed a publishing deal for the teenage fantasy novel The Riddles of Epsilon with Harpercollins Children's Books UK and US arms.
+After success with several picture book titles, Morton-Shaw's career took a turn in 2003, when she signed a publishing deal for the teenage fantasy novel The Riddles of Epsilon with HarperCollins Children's Books UK and US arms.
 The book, published by the Katherine Tegen imprint in 2005 received much pre-publication hype.
-Over the following years the book has built-up something of a cult following amongst teenage readers on the internet.

-Morton-Shaw's second novel The Hunt for the Seventh is due out from Harper Collins US in September 2008.
-Little is known about the book's contents at the moment, though Morton-Shaw has hinted on her Myspace page that it is another spooky or supernatural tale involving statues and a stately home.
+A sequel was published in 2008.